-This bill would establish the Community-Based Adult Services (CBAS) program as a Medi-Cal benefit and would specify eligibility requirements for participation in the CBAS program.
+This bill would establish the Community-Based Adult Services (CBAS) program as a Medi-Cal benefit in counties where CBAS existed on April 1, 2012, and as a Medi-Cal managed care benefit within a managed care plan's service area in which CBAS was not available as of April 1, 2012, as specified. and would require CBAS to be available as a covered service in contracts with managed health care plans, as specified.
+The bill would specify eligibility requirements for participation in the CBAS program.
 The bill would require that CBAS providers be licensed as ADHC centers and certified by the California Department of Aging as CBAS providers.
 The bill would require CBAS providers to meet specified licensing requirements and to provide care in accordance with specified regulations.
-The bill would require that those provisions be implemented only if federal financial participation is available.
+The bill would require that these provisions be implemented only if federal financial participation is available.